yaal-coop/sheraf/doc/install.rst

 Major version break code and data compatibility.
 Migrations and manual interventions are needed to upgrade.
 To migrate from a major version to another (from ``A.*.*`` to ``B.*.*``) you need to:

 - Upgrade consecutively to all the minor versions separating you from the major version you target;
-- You NEED to check and fix your database in all your production environments with :func:`~sheraf.batches.checks.print_health`;
+- You NEED to check and fix your database in all your production environments with :func:`~sheraf.print_health`;
 - Then upgrade to the major version.
 Read the Changelog with attention, it may have further recommendations.

 How to contribute?